Bit-Quill/documentation-website/_aggregations/metric/median-absolute-deviation.md

 Median absolute deviation is calculated with:<br>
 median_absolute_deviation = median(|X<sub>i</sub> - Median(X<sub>i</sub>)|)

-The following example calculates the median absolute deviation of the `DistanceMiles` field of the opensearch_dashboards_sample_data_flights index:
+The following example calculates the median absolute deviation of the `DistanceMiles` field of the opensearch_dashboards_sample_data_flights:

 ```json